Berbice Rebellion: Background

-Revolution
+Rebellion

 On 23 February 1763, slaves on plantation Magdalenenberg on the Canje River in Berbice rebelled, protesting harsh and inhumane treatment.
 They torched the plantation house, and made for the Courantyne River where Caribs and troops commanded by Governor Wigbold Crommelin of Suriname attacked, and killed them.
-On 27 February 1763, a revolt took place on plantation Hollandia on the Berbice River next to Lilienburg, where Coffij was an enslaved man working as a cooper.
-He is said to have organized them into a military unit.
+On 27 February 1763, a revolt took place on plantation Hollandia on the Berbice River next to Lilienburg, where Cuffy was an enslaved man working as a cooper.
+He is said to have organised them into a military unit.
 From then on, the revolt spread to neighbouring plantations.

 There were supposed to be 60 soldiers in Fort Nassau; however, at the time of uprising, there were only 18 men including civilian militia in the fort.
-As plantation after plantation fell to the slaves, the Dutch settlers fled northward and the rebels began to take over control of the region.
-For almost a year, the rebels held on to southern Berbice, while the whites were able to hold on to the north.
-Eventually only about half of the white population that had lived in the colony remained.
+As plantation after plantation fell to the slaves, the Dutch settlers fled northward to the coast, and the rebels began to take over control of the region.
+For almost a year, the rebels held on to southern Berbice, while the Dutch were able to hold on to the north.
+Eventually only about half of the European population that had lived in the colony remained.

 The rebels came to number about 3,000 and threatened European control over the Guianas.
-Coffij was installed as the political leader, and Accara was the military leader.
-Coffij tried to keep the captured plantations operating to prevent starvation.
+Cuffy was installed as the political leader, and Accara was the military leader.
+Cuffy tried to keep the captured plantations operating to prevent starvation.
 Governor van Hoogenheim asked the States General for military assistance.
 On 28 March 1763, the ship Betsy arrived from Suriname with 100 soldiers.
-The former slaves were driven back, and a camp was set up at De Dageraad ("The Daybreak").
-On 2 April, 300 to 400 rebels attacked, led by Accara, which drove them back.
+The former slaves were driven back, and a camp was set up at De Dageraad ('The Daybreak').
+On 2 April, 300 to 400 rebels attacked, led by Accara, which took control over the region.